QED1224/Toontown-Resources/Guide.md

 ## How did the game determine if the Doodle would successfuly perform the trick?

-To determine if a trick would be successful or not, the final accuracy of the trick being used would first be evaluated by taking the `maxApt` value of the trick, and multiplying it by the base accuracy value of the trick being used.
+To determine if a trick would be successful or not, the final accuracy of the trick being used would first be evaluated by taking the `aptitude` value of the trick, and multiplying it by the base accuracy value of the trick being used.
 The calculation would then be referred to as `cutoff`.

 If the Doodle was tired, `cutoff` was multiplied by 0.5.